Dark-knight-09/Git-Action/git_action.md

 list of events are:
 - push : Triggers the workflow on push events to the repository.
     - branches : The branches on which you want to run the workflow.
+    - paths : The paths on which you want to run the workflow.
+    - tags : The tags on which you want to run the workflow.

 - pull_request : Triggers the workflow on pull request events.
 This includes opening, closing, and synchronizing pull requests.
     - branches : The branches on which you want to run the workflow.